j-2k/GraphicsProgrammingRoadmap/README.md

 - [Scratchapixel](https://scratchapixel.com) Learn almost everything you need in the computer graphics domain, this uses OpenGL.
 - [Cherno OpenGL Series](https://www.youtube.com/playlist?list=PLlrATfBNZ98foTJPJ_Ev03o2oq3-GGOS2) Learn OpenGL from Chernos OpenGL Series (Probably really old but whatever)

+#### External notes:
+Even though some of these resources are popular dosn't mean they are all "good" & "correct", a popular example of a flawed implementation of a PPFX like bloom for example in a popular resource like learn opengl is actually inaccurate & straight up wrong.
+Watch [Cherno's Bloom Video](https://www.youtube.com/watch?v=tI70-HIc5ro) where he talks about this.
+So why am I writing this?
+Because its also important to take small breaks & watch some good graphics programmers do stuff for fun while educating you on the side about popular gfx topics to keep you hooked in & keep you interested!
+I listed some of my favourite graphics people below with their specializations!
+- [Cherno](https://www.youtube.com/@TheCherno) Full on Graphics Engineering youtube channel.
+- [Acerola](https://www.youtube.com/@Acerola_t) Shader Specialized (specifically post processing/screen based shaders) youtube channel.

 #### 5. Do fun stuff now!
 Dive Deeper!
 Or learn more!
 (Random Resources)
 Here the list will deviate, & you have to do whatever you enjoy and essentially use whatever API you used before & maybe make something for fun, or dive deeper in specific areas for example getting better at shaders (raymarching, FFT water, post processing shaders, GPU instancing etc.).